m4ttsch/omscs-notes-notes/operating-systems/introduction-to-operating-systems.md

+---
+id: introduction-to-operating-systems
+title: Introduction To Operating Systems
-# Introduction To Operating Systems
+sidebar_label: Introduction To Operating Systems
-#gios
+---

 ## What is an operating system?
 Let’s first look at the hardware of a computing system.
 This computing system consists of: